 I had been in AA for about 15 years when I first heard the expression ‘emotional sobriety.’
 It immediately caught my attention.
-Could this expression be suggesting that emotional sobriety and physical sobriety was not the same thing?
+Could this expression suggest that emotional sobriety and physical sobriety were not the same thing?

 I had struggled with physical abstinence from alcohol for a long time after coming to AA.
 My pattern of relapse was plain to see.
 If I couldn’t even get physical sobriety, how was I going to find emotional sobriety?!

 One day, a friend in the fellowship introduced me to an AA book.
 I had never seen it before.
 The book is called “The Language of the Heart.”
 It is AA conference-approved literature.
 Despite this, it rarely reaches the literature table at AA meetings.
 Only a small number of people in AA know about it—those who do acknowledge its value.

 My friend suggested I skip the rest of the book and go straight to Part Three.
 Here, I found thirteen articles written by Bill W, the co-founder of Alcoholics Anonymous.
 These first appeared in print between 1957 and 1968.
 The articles originally appeared in the AA monthly magazine “The Grapevine.”
 Later, these articles were collated and re-published in “The Language of the Heart.”
 It first appeared in print in 1988

 The Language of the Heart – Part Three – Table of contents

 The Greatest Gift of All – December 1957

 The Next Frontier: Emotional Sobriety – January 1958

 The Language of the Heart – AA Today